the-mac/Tool-Kit/MAC Guide - Networking/README.md

 Wifi Network Server
 ========
 The Server is a pure [Java](http://www.java.com/en/download/faq/develop.xml) application titled [Server.java](https://github.com/the-mac/Tool-Kit/blob/master/MAC%20Guide%20-%20Networking/Wifi%20Server/src/Server.java), that starts a [TCP](http://www.webopedia.com/TERM/T/TCP.html) connection awaiting clients.
-The Server must be connected to a Wifi Netwrk to allow the clients to connect to it locally (on the same Wifi Network).
+The Server must be connected to a Wifi Network to allow the clients to connect to it locally (on the same Wifi Network).